noahvarghese/OWD/content/blog/how-to-choose-a-new-front-door.md

 ---
 title: How To Choose A New Front Door
 date: 2019-07-01T19:55:29.696Z
-descNoHMTL: "Your front door is a major part of your home, both aesthetically and functionally, so it’s important to choose the right one.
+descNoHTML: "Your front door is a major part of your home, both aesthetically and functionally, so it’s important to choose the right one.
 If you are looking to replace your front door, here’s what you should consider:"
 description: >+